connormullett/Auto-ActiVenv/README.md

 # Auto Activenv

-Python package to automatically activate virtual environments when installed Compatible with Python2 and Python3.5+
+Python package to automatically activate virtual environments when installed Compatible with Python2 and Python3.5+, all linux distros, and MacOs

 ## Disclaimers
 - This package is NOT compatible with Windows